jgolbez/kube-labs/README.md

 ## EKS CTL Environment
 - Set your parameters for the clusters and nodes you want to deploy in eksctl-yaml.yml, for details on how to customize refer to documentation
+- The test-pods.yaml is what builds test containers inside these nodes, refer to the main eksctl-yaml.yml for details on where the pods should be deployed

 ## Terraform Environment
 - The EKS modules are a lot and so is setting up the IAM for them.
 I've included the IAM Policy as a seperate file under iam-policy-exmaple, it should give all permissions needed to build an EKS cluster, deploy pods and run kubectl commands